-34 Best Savings and Money-Making Tips for Mothers
+34 Savings and Money-Making Tips for Moms

 To combat one of the biggest expenses families face — food costs — take advantage of every bit of leeway your local supermarket offers.
 Jeanette Pavini, savings expert for Coupons.com, told us moms can get more control over their budgets by planning meals around sales.
 “By simply building their weekly meal menu around what’s on sale at the grocery store, using reward/loyalty programs and coupons, you can save up to 40 percent on your grocery bill,” she said.

-2. Be financially independent
+2. Be Financially Independent

 Part of being a parent is accepting the huge responsibility of protecting your family’s financial future.
 According to Emma Johnson, founder of WealthySingleMommy.com, that starts with addressing your own personal finances.

 “Never depend on anyone else for your financial security.
 Life can happen at any time — death, divorce, disability,” Johnson said.
 “It is your responsibility as an adult and parent to always take responsibility for the security of yourself and your family.”

 Just one extra mortgage payment a year can get your principal down, allows you to pay off your home faster and saves you money on interest, said Debbie Andersen of Pineapples & Palm Trees.
 She used this strategy herself, telling us, “Our home loan was paid off years before its time and my husband thanks me constantly.”